andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 - A massive reduction of JavaScript downloaded and parsed on homepage load
 - A significant improvement to site load speed.

 Lighthouse scores below, but a number of folks testing the site said themselves that the site felt snappier.
+As well as loading much more quickly, we also prefetch other routes to ensure that navigating through the site feels much snappier.

 ### Lighthouse scores